ut-astria/orbdetpy/docs/filefmt.rst

  "Covariance" : Diagonal elements of covariance matrix with dimension 6 plus number of estimated parameters.

  "ProcessNoise" : Diagonal elements of process noise matrix with dimension 6.
 Not used when DMC is in effect.

- "NoiseTimeDelta" : Delta-T to use for computing the SNC and DMC process noise matrices.

  "DMCCorrTime" : DMC correlation time.
 Setting this to zero disables DMC.